elfhosted/docs.elfhosted.com/docs/legal/terms-of-service.md

 These Terms of Service and any separate agreements whereby we provide you services shall be governed by and construed in accordance with the laws of New Zealand, without regard to its conflict of law provisions.
 The parties agree that any disputes arising out of or in connection with these Terms, including any question regarding their existence, validity, or termination, shall be subject to the exclusive jurisdiction of the courts of Auckland, New Zealand.

-### Software & Service Updates
+## Software & Service Updates

 Any software provided with the Services may be updated or altered at any time.
 These changes are often to improve the quality of the Services and fix problems.
 You agree to receive such updates.

-### Compliance with Law
+## Compliance with Law

 The customer accepts full responsibility and accountability for all content stored on, downloaded to, or distributed from their Services.
 The customer certifies that they have legal rights to distribute and store everything stored on their Services, and all content is legal under New Zealand law, in addition to the laws of the country or region in which the customer resides, and the laws of the countries or regions in which their Services reside.

-### Common Carrier
+## Common Carrier

 ElfHosted and customer agree that ElfHosted is solely acting as a common carrier in its capacity of providing services.
 The customer agrees that they are the publisher of any material or information and responsible for it adhering to the Terms.
 The content distributed by customer is in no way reflective of ElfHosted.
 ElfHosted does not filter or inspect the content distributed by the customer using our services, as outlined in our Privacy Policy.
 All material stored or distributed by the customer is considered publicly accessible.
 ElfHosted’s distribution of content provided by the customer does not express or imply approval of material by ElfHosted, nor does it confirm that the material is in compliance with the Terms.

-### Availability of Services
+## Availability of Services

 The customer understands and agrees that interruptions of any services may occur at any time and without prior notification, and may continue for any duration.
 The customer agrees that under no circumstances will ElfHosted be held liable for any financial or other damages due to such interruptions.
 In no event shall ElfHosted be held liable to the customer for any damages, including but not limited to refunds, fees, loss of profits, loss of income, or cost of replacement services.
 The failure or interruption shall not be considered a default under these Terms.

-### Limitation of Liability
+## Limitation of Liability

 ElfHosted is not liable for protection or privacy of any content transmitted through the Internet or any other network provider, or services the customer may use.
+To the maximum extent permitted by law, ElfHosted's aggregate liability for all claims arising out of or relating to the Services will not exceed the fees you paid to ElfHosted for the Services during the twelve (12) months immediately preceding the event giving rise to the claim.
+This limitation applies regardless of the form of action and even if ElfHosted has been advised of the possibility of such damages.

-### Indemnity
+## Indemnity

-The customer agrees to defend, indemnify and hold ElfHosted harmless from and against any and all claims, obligations, losses, liabilities and expenses (including reasonable attorneys’ fees and costs) incurred by ElfHosted arising from or due to claims made by third parties (including customers of the customer) that are related to or arising out of: a) false advertising claims against customer (or customers of customer) b) liability claims for products or services sold by customer (or customer’s customers) any other transactions between customer and third parties. c) any content or links located on ElfHosted’s website from time to time including, without limitation, content submitted by the customer for publication by ElfHosted.
+The customer agrees to defend, indemnify, and hold ElfHosted, its affiliates, owners, employees, and suppliers harmless from and against any and all claims, obligations, losses, liabilities, damages, and expenses (including reasonable attorneys’ fees and costs) arising from or related to: (a) the customer’s content, data, or conduct (including alleged infringement, misuse of third-party services, or illegal transmission of media); (b) false advertising or other consumer-protection claims tied to the customer’s products or services; (c) transactions between the customer and any third party; (d) breach of these Terms, the Acceptable Use Policy, or applicable law; and (e) any demand or investigation directed at ElfHosted because of the customer’s use of the Services.
+ElfHosted reserves the right to assume the exclusive defense and control of any matter otherwise subject to indemnification, in which case the customer will cooperate and reimburse all associated costs.

-### Force Majeure
+## Force Majeure

 ElfHosted shall not be liable to the customer or any other person, firm or entity for any failure of performance under these Terms if such failure is due to any cause or causes including, but not limited to strikes, riots, vandalism, fires, inclement weather, third-party provider outages, cable cuts, power crisis shortages, acts of terrorism, and or uncontrollable acts of God, or other similar occurrences; any law, order, regulation, direction, action or request of the United States government or of any other government (including provincial and local governmental agency, department, commission, court, bureau, corporation or other instrumentality of any one or more of said governments) or of any civil or military authority; national emergencies, insurrections, riots, wars; or strikes, lockouts, or work stoppages or other labor difficulties; failures, shortages, breaches or delays.

-### Nondisclosure
+## Nondisclosure

 ElfHosted and the customer shall use their best efforts to keep the provisions (including price) of all agreements from the public, competitors, or others who may gain benefit from such knowledge unless required by law to divulge such information to regulatory authorities or unless required in connection with enforcing that party’s rights hereunder.

-### Relationship of the Parties
+## Relationship of the Parties

 The parties intend that an independent contractor relationship will be created by these Terms, and that no additional partnership, joint venture or employee/employer relationship is intended – unless otherwise specific in a separate agreement.

-### Waiver
+## Waiver

 Any party’s failure to insist on compliance or enforcement of any provision of these Terms shall not affect its validity or enforceability or constitute a waiver of future enforcement of that provision or of any other provision of these Terms.

-### Attorneys’ Fees
+## Attorneys’ Fees

 If a legal proceeding is commenced to enforce or obtain a declaration of rights under this Terms, the prevailing party in such proceeding shall be entitled to recover its reasonable attorneys’ fees and costs incurred in the proceeding from the non-prevailing party, as well as any reasonable attorneys’ fees and costs that the prevailing party incurred prior to commencing the proceeding.

-### Notices
+## Notices

 Any notice under these Terms may be e-mailed, delivered personally or to such other places as the parties may designate in writing.

-### Data Back-up & Recovery
+## Data Back-up & Recovery

 The customer is responsible for independent backup of data stored on ElfHosted’s servers; unless the customer has arranged for services which include backup services in which case data backup will be performed under the terms of the specific data backup plan chosen by the customer.
 ElfHosted shall never be held liable for failure to recover data in the event of any sort of failure, and shall never be held accountable financially or otherwise for loss of data.

-### DISCLAIMER OF WARRANTIES
+## DISCLAIMER OF WARRANTIES

 SERVICES PROVIDED BY ELFHOSTED ARE PROVIDED ON AN “AS IS, AS AVAILABLE” BASIS.
 ELFHOSTED SPECIFICALLY DISCLAIMS ANY OTHER WARRANTY, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 IN NO EVENT SHALL ELFHOSTED BE LIABLE FOR ANY CONSEQUENTIAL, INDIRECT, SPECIAL OR INCIDENTAL DAMAGES, EVEN IF ELFHOSTED HAS BEEN ADVISED BY THE CUSTOMER OF THE POSSIBILITY OF SUCH POTENTIAL LOSS OR DAMAGE.
 IF ELFHOSTED'S SERVICE TO THE CUSTOMER IS DISRUPTED OR MALFUNCTIONS FOR ANY REASON, ElfHosted SHALL NOT BE RESPONSIBLE FOR ANY LOSSES OF INCOME DUE TO DISRUPTION OF SERVICE DURING THE PERIOD OF DISRUPTION OF MALFUNCTION.